 When Calvin and I went to Okinawa in winter, we stayed at Nishitetsu Resort Inn Naha.
 As expected, the price is a lot cheaper in winter and we totally enjoyed my stay there.
 Be sure to check it out for your vacation!

-So have you made up your mind to visit Okinawa in winter?
+Can you see that there are so many things to do in Okinawa in winter?
+I hope you’ve made up your mind to visit there no matter what.
 Share with us your thoughts by commenting below!